 I needed to come clean and tell John the truth.
 Not just for him, but for me too.
 Keeping this secret, running around behind his back and covering my tracks…it was utterly exhausting.

-I can’t pin point exactly when I fell out of love with him, but I can remember the day I first met Nick.
+I can’t pinpoint exactly when I fell out of love with him, but I can remember the day I first met Nick.
 He came into the bar by himself; I had never seen him around before.
 He was shy for someone so cute.
-Usually the guys around the bar act as guys do, horny and a little too honest with their desires…Not him though.
+Usually, the guys around the bar act as guys do, horny and a little too honest with their desires…Not him though.
 He just smiled and watched the sports highlights on the bar screen.
 Maybe that was the reason I kept coming back to check on him.

 He had just moved to the city from Vancouver for work.
 He did lighting work for movie sets; a job most might find without interest, but I loved movies…Lights, make-up, sound, whatever—if it had to do with film, I was all ears.
 I don’t know if it was the stories about being on set or his blue eyes and dimples, but when I got home that night he was all I could think about.

 In all the five years that John and I had been a couple, I never once thought about cheating.
-When we got together in high school it was this magical thing, like something out of a romance comedy.
+When we got together in high school it was this magical thing, like something out of a romantic comedy.
 He was this funny, quirky guy who everyone seemed to like and I was swept away by him.
-In the first years I was thankful every day that I was the one he chose to call his girlfriend.
+In the first years, I was thankful every day that I was the one he chose to call his girlfriend.
 I would get mad when he talked to other girls and I would be on needles all day until he was back home with me, cuddling on the couch and watching Seinfeld, our favorite show.
-My heart would race when he sent me a text message, even if it was just a smiley face or an “LOL”.
+My heart would race when he sent me a text message, even if it was just a smiley face or a “LOL”.
 The sex was great; we had this connection like we knew exactly what the other person wanted without even saying a word…

 But we were young and I suppose we weren’t really sure who we really were as individuals.
 He maintains he did, but I know I didn’t.
 Back then all I wanted to do was get married, have kids and live this fairy tale life with the man I loved.
 College really made me mature…or immature.
 I loosened up and stopped taking life so serious.
 The idea of being tied down to one spot with one person sounded more like a prison sentence than a dream.
 Slowly I began to have subtle resentments towards him.
 Where once I saw him as sweet, now he was kind of over-sensitive.
 The sex that had been so magical became routine and left me uninspired and unsatisfied.

-At this point Nick had been coming into the bar more, which always made my night.
+At this point, Nick had been coming into the bar more, which always made my night.
 Every time the front door opened I would prop my head up in hopes to see him walk through the door.
-I felt like such a goof but at the same time, the fact that I felt this electric attraction made me feel alive again and I wanted more of it.
+I felt like such a goof but, at the same time, the fact that I felt this electric attraction made me feel alive again and I wanted more of it.
 Lots more.

 I found myself getting off shift and, instead of going home to John, staying for a drink with Nick.
-First it started out as one, then two, then three…Then came the night he invited me back to his place for the fourth.
+First, it started out as one, then two, then three…Then came the night he invited me back to his place for the fourth.
 He laid me and his bed and kissed my neck, his hands were rough but I wanted them on me.
 I was wet even before he shuffled my jeans off me and threw them to the floor.
 He made me shake and quiver…He made me cum.

 Six months later I was juggling both of them.
-At first the affair made me feel dangerous and sexy but when John and I began to fight, I failed to see the reason as to why I was keeping up this charade.
+At first, the affair made me feel dangerous and sexy but when John and I began to fight, I failed to see the reason as to why I was keeping up this charade.
 I guess I didn’t want to see the hurt in his eyes when I told him there was someone I wanted more than him.
 Knowing John, he’d probably start crying or something.
-Maybe in some way I as well didn’t want to see all those years go to waste…but there was no denying we weren’t the same couple we were in high school.
+Maybe in some way, I as well didn’t want to see all those years go to waste…but there was no denying we weren’t the same couple we were in high school.